Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 Selecting a strategic platform may involve:

+Selecting a strategic platform may involve:

+Selecting a strategic platform may involve:

-- Business leadership
+- Business and product leadership
 - Enterprise Architecture
 - Security
-- Procurement
-- Finance
+- Finance and procurement
 - Operations
-- Product leadership

 That does not mean the decision should belong to a vague collective.